Apple confirms when you can pre-order M2 MacBook Air ahead of July 15 release

 The MacBook Air starts at $1,199 / £1,249 for the entry-level model and will be available in midnight, starlight, silver, and space grey colors.

-For those ready to pounce on an M2 MacBook Air, check out our dedicated article linking across to all the main retail outlets which will stock the laptop imminently.
+For those ready to pounce, check out our dedicated Macbook Air pre-order article linking across to all the main retail outlets which will stock the laptop imminently.

 Analysis: A rush to buy – with some caution thrown in?